 However, even if you just make the short trip up as far as Malibu, The 30 or so miles of coast road as still utterly stunning.
 And incredibly famous.
 Whenever a Film or TV show wants some Open Coastal road they head here.
 The Fast and The Furious, Point Break, The Hills, Grease, and The OC to name just a few.

-Hire A Car and hit the open road for a true realization of the American Open Road.
+Hire a car and hit the open road for a true realization of the American Open Road.

 Adjacent to Santa Monica is the infamous Venice Beach.
 While this obviously does not belong on a Santa Monica Things to Do list is should definitely be on your L.A to-do list and as such, we thought we would just give you a little nudge, you know as it’s next door.
 Head over to our Venice Beach Guide for everything you need to know about Venice Beach, California.

 Route 66 Terminates in Santa Monica, so it can serve as the perfect place to start your Route 66 Odyssey, However, we much prefer ending it here.
-So err, yeah one of the ” Best Things to do in Santa Monica is to get on a road and drive 1000’s of miles away…I think we should end the list here before we get even more carried away…
+So err, yeah one of the ” Best Things to do in Santa Monica is to get on a road and drive thousands of miles away…I think we should end the list here before we get even more carried away…

 What to Eat in Santa Monica